-This manual provides information concerning the graduate program of the Department of Spanish and Portuguese.
-It refers to Graduate Studies guidelines but does not include all regulations applicable to graduate students at the University of Kansas.
+This manual provides information about the graduate program in the Department of Spanish and Portuguese.
+It references Graduate Studies guidelines but does not include all regulations applicable to graduate students at the University of Kansas.
 Please refer to the Graduate Studies Section of the KU Academic Catalog as well as the KU Policy Library for official information and requirements.